neomutt/lsp-tree-sitter/README.md

 I've had enough of writing many DSLs in my editor without any LSP support (completion, hover, ...).
 So I decide to sacrifice my time to do this work.
-Some [Chinese blogs](https://freed-wu.github.io/tag/lsp/) about how I write these language servers.

 ## Language servers